CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ## Research

-* **Where can I get healp researching my area?**:  The [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) can meet with you, help you get started and even find you papers.
+* **Where can I get help researching my area?**:  The [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) can meet with you, help you get started and even find you papers.
 Use that link to book an appointment.
 * **Can I get research support in other topics?**: Yes, contact the [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) and they can get help from any of the other Subject Librarians in the University.
 * **Can I get access to a book/journal that the University doesn't already provide?**:  Yes, contact the [Computer Science Subject Librarian](https://bristol.libguides.com/computer-science) who can order books and sign up to journals for you.